ui/stamps-api-docs/source/redemption_api.rst

-user_email      Yes       A string indicating user's email address store           Yes       Merchant's store id where redemption is initiated reward          Yes       A number indicating the reward's ID
-.. reward_by_code  No        A string of the reward's code invoice_number  No        POS invoice number type            No        Choices are "reward" or "promotion".
+user_email      Yes       A string indicating user's email address store           Yes       Merchant's store id where redemption is initiated reward          Yes       A number indicating the reward's ID invoice_number  No        POS invoice number type            No        Choices are "reward" or "promotion".
 Defaults to "reward".
 =============== ========= =========================